By using this site, you agree to the Privacy Policy and Terms of Use.

 What is the most important factor in developing explosiveness?

-Neural timing appears to be the most critical factor, accounting for up to 85% of performance differences between athletes.
+Neural timing appears to be a critical factor in explosive performance.
 This involves synchronizing motor unit recruitment with mechanical demands during movement.

 How can athletes improve their transition phase efficiency?